(1) POWERS OF DISPOSITION.—

 5. When a child has been transferred for criminal prosecution as an adult and has been found to have committed a violation of state law, the disposition of the case may include the enforcement of any restitution ordered in any juvenile proceeding.

 (b) Juvenile sanctions.—For juveniles transferred to adult court but who do not qualify for such transfer under s.
-985.556(3) or s.
-985.557(2)(a) or (b), the court may impose juvenile sanctions under this paragraph.
+985.556(3), the court may impose juvenile sanctions under this paragraph.
 If juvenile sentences are imposed, the court shall, under this paragraph, adjudge the child to have committed a delinquent act.
-Adjudication of delinquency shall not be deemed a conviction, nor shall it operate to impose any of the civil disabilities ordinarily resulting from a conviction.
+Adjudication of delinquency may not be deemed a conviction, nor shall it operate to impose any of the civil disabilities ordinarily resulting from a conviction.
 The court shall impose an adult sanction or a juvenile sanction and may not sentence the child to a combination of adult and juvenile punishments.
 An adult sanction or a juvenile sanction may include enforcement of an order of restitution or probation previously ordered in any juvenile proceeding.
 However, if the court imposes a juvenile sanction and the department determines that the sanction is unsuitable for the child, the department shall return custody of the child to the sentencing court for further proceedings, including the imposition of adult sanctions.
 Upon adjudicating a child delinquent under subsection (1), the court may:

 1. Place the child in a probation program under the supervision of the department for an indeterminate period of time until the child reaches the age of 19 years or sooner if discharged by order of the court.

 2. Commit the child to the department for treatment in an appropriate program for children for an indeterminate period of time until the child is 21 or sooner if discharged by the department.
-The department shall notify the court of its intent to discharge no later than 14 days prior to discharge.
+The department shall notify the court of its intent to discharge no later than 14 days before discharge.
 Failure of the court to timely respond to the department’s notice shall be considered approval for discharge.

 3. Order disposition under ss.
 985.435, 985.437, 985.439, 985.441, 985.45, and 985.455 as an alternative to youthful offender or adult sentencing if the court determines not to impose youthful offender or adult sanctions. (c) Adult sanctions upon failure of juvenile sanctions.—If a child proves not to be suitable to a commitment program, juvenile probation program, or treatment program under paragraph (b), the department shall provide the sentencing court with a written report outlining the basis for its objections to the juvenile sanction and shall simultaneously provide a copy of the report to the state attorney and the defense counsel.
 The department shall schedule a hearing within 30 days.
 Upon hearing, the court may revoke the previous adjudication, impose an adjudication of guilt, and impose any sentence which it may lawfully impose, giving credit for all time spent by the child in the department.
 The court may also classify the child as a youthful offender under s.
 958.04, if appropriate.
 For purposes of this paragraph, a child may be found not suitable to a commitment program, community control program, or treatment program under paragraph (b) if the child commits a new violation of law while under juvenile sanctions, if the child commits any other violation of the conditions of juvenile sanctions, or if the child’s actions are otherwise determined by the court to demonstrate a failure of juvenile sanctions.